pulsejet/memories/docs/troubleshooting.md

 `tpmfs` is automatically configured when using Nextcloud AIO v7.0.0.

+!!! tip "Changing the binary temp directory"

+    Alternatively, you may change the temp directory used for binary files to a different directory that is not mounted as `tmpfs`, and allows the executable bit to be set.
+Use this option with caution.

+    ```bash
+    occ config:system:set memories.exiftool.tmp --value /path/to/temp/dir
+    ```

 ## Reverse Geocoding (Places)

 You need to have a MySQL / MariaDB / Postgres database for reverse geocoding to work.
 SQLite is not supported.